Saturday, February 6, 2016

 The weather here at the moment is hot, 35 to 37 most days, and very humid.
 Thunderstorms most afternoons with some spectacular light shows after dark and a lot of rain.

-This is Sarah, the beating heart of the Silver Wattle Caravan Park in Mount Morgan.
-Sarah makes this park what it is, a nice relaxing stay.
+This is Sarah, manager of the Silver Wattle Caravan Park in Mount Morgan.

 The Mt.
 Morgan Motel and Van Park down the road is thirty percent cheaper, and yes they do have some permanents, but surprisingly they are not a problem, no fowl language and no pestering other travelers for anything.
 The only time I have heard fowl language, was from the drunken permanent at the silver wattle, and in front of children.